Attention deficit hyperactivity disorder controversies: Potential for misuse

-Stimulants used to treat ADHD are classified as Schedule II controlled substances in the United States.

-Controversy has surrounded whether methylphenidate, also known as Ritalin, is as commonly abused as other stimulants with many proposing that its rate of abuse is much lower than other stimulants.
-However, the majority of studies assessing its abuse potential scores have determined that it has an abuse potential similar to that of cocaine and d-amphetamine.
+Aside from its medical usage, methylphenidate has gained popularity as a "study drug" or for a feeling similar to that of cocaine.
+A 2005 study of 100 college students who used methylphenidate found that 30 percent claimed to use methylphenidate for studying purposes, and these students were less likely to partake in intranasal usage of the substance.
+The other 70 percent were using it recreationally accompanied with other illicit substances, and were more likely to use methylphenidate intranasally.
+A 2003 study found that non-prescription use within the last year by college students in the US was 4.1 percent.

-Both children with and without ADHD abuse stimulants, with ADHD individuals being at the highest risk of abusing or diverting their stimulant prescriptions.
-Between 16 and 29 percent of students who are prescribed stimulants report diverting their prescriptions.
-Between 5 and 9 percent of grade/primary and high school children and between 5 and 35 percent of college students have used nonprescribed stimulants.
-Most often their motivation is to concentrate, improve alertness, get high, or to experiment.
-Stimulant medications may be resold by patients as recreational drugs, and methylphenidate (Ritalin) is used as a study aid by some students without ADHD.
+A 2008 systematic review of 21 studies, encompassing more than 100000 children and young adults, found that between 16 and 29 percent of students who were prescribed stimulants reported diverting their prescriptions at least once.
+It also found that within a single year, between 5 and 9 percent of grade/primary and high school children and between 5 and 35 percent of college students had used nonprescribed stimulants.
+Most often their motivation was to concentrate, improve alertness, get high, or to experiment.
+Stimulant medications may be resold by patients as recreational drugs, and methylphenidate is used as a study aid by some students without ADHD.
+The review also concluded that "individuals who report ADHD symptoms are at highest risk for misusing and diverting stimulants".

-Non-medical prescription stimulant use by US students is high.
-A 2003 study found that non-prescription use within the last year by college students in the US was 4.1%.
-A 2008 meta-analysis found even higher rates of non-prescribed stimulant use.
-It found 5% to 9% of grade school and high school children and 5% to 35% of college students used a non-prescribed stimulant in the last year.

 In 2009, 8% of United States Major League Baseball players had been diagnosed with ADHD, making the disorder particularly common among this population.
 The increase coincided with the League's 2006 ban on stimulants, which raised concern that some players were mimicking or falsifying the symptoms or history of ADHD to get around the ban on the use of stimulants in sport.

 Role and views of Scientology

-An article in the Los Angeles Times stated that "the uproar over Ritalin was triggered almost single-handedly by the Scientology movement."
-Ritalin is a common stimulant medication.
-The Citizens Commission on Human Rights, an anti-psychiatry group formed by scientologists in 1969, conducted a major campaign against Ritalin in the 1980s and lobbied the US Congress for an investigation into Ritalin.
+An article in the Los Angeles Times stated that "the uproar over Ritalin [methylphenidate] was triggered almost single-handedly by the Scientology movement."
+The Citizens Commission on Human Rights, an anti-psychiatry group formed by Scientologists in 1969, conducted a major campaign against Ritalin in the 1980s and lobbied the US Congress for an investigation into Ritalin.
 Scientology publications claimed that the "real target of the campaign" was "the psychiatric profession itself" and said that the campaign "brought wide acceptance of the fact that (the commission)[sic] and the Scientologists are the ones effectively doing something about ... psychiatric drugging".